Pinterest CAPI

 Go to the Tag Health tab in the Addingwell interface.
 First, check the number of requests made for Pinterest Conversions API over a given period, and the % of successes on these requests.
 Click on Pinterest Conversions API for more details:

-Check Pinterest Conversions API requests on the Adddingwell workspace
+Check Pinterest Conversions API requests on the Adddingwell Container

 A first screen gives you details on the events sent by your server to Pinterest Conversions API, and the % success of requests, which is close to 100% in our example:

-Percentage of successful Pinterest Conversions API requests on the Adddingwell workspace
+Percentage of successful Pinterest Conversions API requests on the Adddingwell Container

 To get more details on the unsuccessful requests, we're going to dig deeper by retrieving the logs on these errors.
-Let's go back to the Tag Health tab and scroll to the bottom of the screen to get the logs for each Tag in place on your server-side.
-Click on the Logs of the Pinterest API :
+Click on the Logs tab and click one more time on the Logs of the Pinterest API :

-Detail of logs on Pinterest API Conversions requests via the Adddingwell workspace
+Detail of logs on Pinterest API Conversions requests via the Adddingwell Container

 As an example, in the error logs on our account, the most frequent error (5 errors) corresponds to a number that is not of "integer type", and that should be modified to stop receiving this error.
 You can check your own logs for errors and try to rectify them.